 In the past year, we’ve seen mass layoffs in tech disrupt the lives of thousands of workers—including contract workers, immigrant workers, workers on parental leave, and many more.
 The tech layoffs could be a harbinger of what is to come—we need to ensure that the most vulnerable workers in tech and beyond are protected in the face of an unexpected job loss.

 California recognizes that workers need a safety net in the event of a layoff, which is why 20 years ago it expanded on the federal Worker Adjustment and Retraining Notification Act (WARN), to protect more workers when they experience an unexpected job loss through a mass layoff.
 Since then, the economy and realities for workers have shifted dramatically—we need updated layoff protections to meet the needs of workers today.
 We need to:

-We must increase the notice requirement to 90 days to reflect what other states have already done to protect their workforce (New York) and to ensure that workers have protections when a CEO decides to unilaterally layoff hundreds of people in a day.
+We must increase the notice requirement to 90 days (now amended to 75 days) to reflect what other states have already done to protect their workforce (New York) and to ensure that workers have protections when a CEO decides to unilaterally layoff hundreds of people in a day.

 Contract workers are often working side by side with directly employed peers, or providing critical support, at these companies.
 Despite this, they don’t receive the same protections as their directly employed counterparts.

 California’s contract workforce is sizable, with approximately 1.9 million employees in 2021, but these worker’s aren’t usually covered by the existing WARN Act, and are already twice as likely to be paid poverty wages compared to workers in any other industry.